OutSystems/docs-product/src/deliver-mobile/manage-distribution-options/intro.md

 tags: runtime-mobile; support-application_development; support-Mobile_Apps
 ---

-# Early Access - Configure mobile apps updates distribution
+# Technical Preview - Configure mobile apps updates distribution

 With **mobile apps updates distribution settings**, you can choose how apps update on user devices.
-This early access feature introduces store-only updates, as an addition to the existing hybrid updates.
+This technical preview introduces store-only updates, as an addition to the existing hybrid updates.
 Here is an overview of the two models for updating mobile apps:

 **Store-only updates** require the download of the entire native build to the user devices.
 These are updates through Google Play or the Apple App Store, or a private store.
 The store updates always bring both the native shell of the app to user devices and the app logic.
 This a traditional store distribution model.